 Certain pharmaceutical medications can produce euphoric effects, even when used properly.
 Over time, some people have become psychologically or physically dependent upon their medications even when the drugs no longer address their original medical concerns.

 Prescription drug abuse is the use of pharmaceutical medication either without a prescription or outside of a physician’s instructions.

-Powerful medications can create dependence because of the way they affect the brain, and people who have used them may experience withdrawal symptoms whenever they don’t have their medication.
-Individuals who would never think of themselves as “addicts” can find themselves almost helplessly dependent on drugs—especially pain-killing medications—they may have begun to use while under the care of a physician.
+Powerful medications can create dependence because they affect the brain, and people who have used them may experience withdrawal symptoms whenever they don’t have their medication.
+People who have taken certain medications for an extended period can find themselves dependent on drugs—especially pain-killing medications—they may have begun to use while under the care of a physician.